Franceskling/final_project/README.md

 - The cleaned data was then divided into the input(X) and the target/output(y) features.
 Also, the non-relevant columns were dropped from the data.
   All the columns to be used in the model must contain a numerical data type.

-- The data needs to be split into the training and testing data-sets before fitting in the StandardScaler instance.
+- The data needs to be split into the training and testing data-sets in the ratio of 75-25%, before fitting in the StandardScaler instance.
 This prevents testing data from influencing the standardization function.

 - Scale the Data:Feature Scaling is a technique to standardize the independent features present in the data in a fixed range.
 It is performed during the data